 A customer is more likely to come back and buy from you again if you can offer them a discount or coupon code, and Amazon makes this really easy to do.

 Winner: Amazon.com for giving you the chance to earn repeat business and more business by creating sales, promotions, and coupon codes.
+But, eBay is starting to close the gap on at least this one.

 For a yearly fee, customers get Free, 2-day shipping on items shipped by Amazon.
 It’s pretty cool when a lawn mower gets delivered to your door with free shipping in two days!